storesafe/cordova-sqlite-storage/README.md

 - Issues with UNICODE `\u0000` character (same as `\0`):
   - Encoding issue reproduced on Android (default [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) implementation with [Android-sqlite-ext-native-driver](https://github.com/brodybits/Android-sqlite-ext-native-driver), using Android NDK)
   - Truncation in case of argument value with UNICODE `\u0000` character on Android (default [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) implementation with [Android-sqlite-ext-native-driver](https://github.com/brodybits/Android-sqlite-ext-native-driver), using Android NDK) and Windows
+  - SQL error reported in case of inline value string with with UNICODE `\u0000` character on (WebKit) Web SQL, plugin on Android with `androidDatabaseImplementation: 2` (built-in android.database implementation) option, and plugin on other platforms
 - Case-insensitive matching and other string manipulations on Unicode characters, which is provided by optional ICU integration in the sqlite source and working with recent versions of Android, is not supported for any target platforms.
 - The iOS/macOS platform version uses a thread pool but with only one thread working at a time due to "synchronized" database access.
 - Some large query results may be slow, also due to the JSON implementation.